nexiality/documentation/release/nexial-core-v1.8.changelog.md

   - additional logging added.
   - no switching of window when automating against mobile devices.
 - support mobile device emulation when automating on chrome browser (locally).
+- shipped with <a href="https://raw.githubusercontent.com/SeleniumHQ/selenium/master/java/CHANGELOG" class="external-link" target="_nexial_link">Selenium v3.141.59</a>.
+  Significant changes include:
+  - Restored remoteHost support
+  - Implement `WrapsElement` by `Select` element wrapper (#6616)
+  - Default the number of threads assigned to the server to 200, which is what it was in 3.13.0

 ### [ws commands](../commands/ws)